-What does Feminist-Holistic Counseling offer that traditional therapy does not?
+What does Feminist-Holistic Counseling in Wisconsin offer that traditional therapy does not?

 Illness-based or Wellness based?

 Traditional psychotherapy is illness-based and anchored in the DSM (Diagnostic and Statistical Manual)

 - Psycho-therapy is literally translated to mean the healing, treating or fixing of the psyche or mind.

 - Clients viewed as sick or somehow deficient and in need of “treating” or curing by some outside authority (the counselor).

 - Symptoms that clients present indicate some degree of mental illness.